Microsoft Excel Essentials for Pharmacy Informatics

 Description: Transpose columns listed vertically to horizontally using the INDEX function.

-Example: Here is an extract of a list of medications that lists the columns in vertically down a single column.
+Example: Here is an extract of a list of medications that lists the columns vertically down a single column.
 This is not a very useful way to work the data!
 The figure and sample provide a detailed use of the INDEX function to transpose the columns horizontally.

 Example sheet

-Illustration of the equation
+Illustration of the equation:

-GIF of steps
+GIF of steps:

-Index sample
+Download: Index function sample file (.xlsx)